talveth/pygrad/docs/source/api.rst

 ========

-autograd.cpu
+pygrad
 -------------

-``autograd.cpu`` holds all the base modules for the differentiation engine, for CPU-based runtimes.
+``pygrad`` holds all the base modules for the differentiation engine, for CPU-based runtimes.

 .. autosummary::
    :toctree: generated
    :recursive:

-   autograd.cpu
+   pygrad

 architectures